lucm9/Linux_Practice/README.md

 Remove the `ProjectB` directory and all its contents, ensuring you do not receive any error messages even if it's not empty.

 `rm -rf ProjectB`

+Creating Directories and Files:
+Create a directory named `ProjectData` in your home directory.
+Inside `ProjectData`, create two directories: `Reports` and `Data`.
+Within `Reports`, create an empty file named `Summary.txt`.
+In the `Data` directory, create three empty files: `data1.csv`, `data2.csv`, and `log.txt`.
+*Navigating the Filesystem:
+Use the command line to navigate to the `Reports` directory from your home directory.
+Then, navigate to the `Data` directory using a relative path.
+*Viewing Directory Contents:
+Display the contents of the `ProjectData` directory in a detailed list format, including hidden files.
+Explain what the information in this detailed list means (file permissions, number of links, owner name, group name, file size, and date of last modification).
+*Copying and Moving Files:
+Copy `log.txt` from `Data` to `Reports`.
+Move `data1.csv` from `Data` to `Reports`, and rename it to `report1.csv`.
+*Deleting Files and Directories:
+Delete the `log.txt` file from the `Reports` directory.
+Remove the `Data` directory and all of its contents.